-The Division is organized into three sections: Operations, Field Services and Utilities.
-The Division is responsible for all planning, construction, and maintenance of the City’s public infrastructure to create a premier physical environment for the benefit of the City.
+Our department is organized into three divisions: Operations, Field Services and Utilities.
+We are responsible for all planning, construction, and maintenance of the City’s public infrastructure to create a premier physical environment for the benefit of the City.

-The Field Services Section is divided into three primary areas of responsibility: Parks, Facilities, and Streets.
+The Field Services Division is divided into three primary areas of responsibility: Parks, Facilities, and Streets.

 Parks: Responsible for the maintenance of the City’s 8 park sites (equivalent to approximately 122 acres), all of the play equipment, the Skate Park, and the landscaping and turf around City Hall, Youth Center and the Museum gardens.
 Additional areas of responsibility include all median and parkway landscaping, maintenance and trash pickup in Old Town, and oversight and maintenance of the City’s urban forest.
 Parks staff also provides oversight of the graffiti abatement program.